pypp/letterboxd-services/README.md

 ![full page](screenshots/screenshot.png)
 <br/>

-Chrome/Firefox extension that will make your life easier by providing you torrents for movies straight through [Letterboxd](https://letterboxd.com/) movie page.
+Letterboxd Torrent Provider is a Chrome/Firefox extension that will make your life easier by providing you torrents for movies traight through [letterboxd](https://letterboxd.com/) movie page.

 ## How to Use